Pearl Witherington

 Cecile Pearl Witherington Cornioley, CBE (24 June 1914 – 24 February 2008), code names Marie and Pauline, was an agent in France for the United Kingdom's clandestine Special Operations Executive (SOE) during the Second World War.
 The purpose of SOE was to conduct espionage, sabotage, and reconnaissance in occupied Europe against the Axis powers.
 SOE agents allied themselves with French Resistance groups and supplied them with weapons and equipment parachuted in from England.

 Witherington was born in Paris to British parents.
 She parachuted into France in September 1943 as a courier for the SOE Stationer Network and, in May 1944, became head of the SOE Wrestler Network in the Indre region in central France.
 She was the only woman to lead an SOE network and associated resistance groups, called maquis, in France.

 Witherington's network, comprising about 2,000 maquisard fighters after the invasion of Normandy on 6 June 1944, was especially efficient in sabotaging railroads and telephone lines.
 The official historian of the SOE, M.R.D.
-Foot, characterized the Wrestler network as "highly successful."
+Foot, characterized the Wrestler network as "highly successful" and Witherington herself as "incomparable."
 She was a recipient of the Order of the British Empire from the United Kingdom and the Legion of Honor and Croix de Guerre from France.

 Early life

 Cecile Pearl Witherington was born and raised in France by British expatriate parents, and was a British subject.
 Her father had been born into money but drank most of it away, and Pearl often had to negotiate with his creditors to save them from destitution.
 She was employed at the British embassy in Paris and engaged to Henri Cornioley (1910–1999) when the Germans invaded France in May 1940.
-Her fiancé had joined the British army in February 1940 and she did not see him again for three and one-half years.
+Her fiancé had joined the British army in February 1940, and she did not see him again for three and one-half years.